gatsbyjs/gatsby/docs/docs/glamor.md

 One of the most important problems they solve is selector name collisions.
 With traditional CSS, you have to be careful not to overwrite CSS selectors used elsewhere in a site because all CSS selectors live in the same global namespace.
 This unfortunate restriction can lead to elaborate (and often confusing) selector naming schemes.

-With CSS-in-JS, you avoid all that as CSS selectors are scoped automatically to their component.
+With `CSS-in-JS`, you avoid all that as CSS selectors are scoped automatically to their component.
 Styles are tightly coupled with their components.
 This makes it easier to know how to edit a component's CSS as there's never any confusion about how and where CSS is being used.

 First, open a new terminal window and run the following to create a new site: